fbsql/fbsql/README.md

 connects to database instance and performs (optionally) any operations that you want to be executed at start up time.

-To be executed at startup init scripts must have the name "init.sql" or have any other name that ends with ".init.sql".
+To be executed at startup init scripts must have the name <code>"init.sql"</code>
+or have any other name that ends with <code>".init.sql"</code>.
 E.g.: "my.init.sql"

-Put your init scripts somewhere under "<FBSQL_HOME>/fbsql/config/init" directory.
+Put your init scripts somewhere under <code>&lt;FBSQL_HOME&gt;/fbsql/config/init</code> directory.

 <a id="add_simple_authentication"></a>